-Recent findings suggest that the intestinal microbiota represent a real organ, contributing to many aspects of human health via the metabolic activities of the several hundred species of which it is composed.
-Acting as a barrier against many harmful bacteria, a healthy and diverse microbiota play a key role in infection prevention.
-It also contributes to the digestion of certain foods and is thought to play a role in the regulation of host metabolism and activity of the immune system.
+The key role of a healthy intestinal microbiota is everyday more and more ascertained.
+It contributes to many aspects of human health via the metabolic activities of the several hundred species of which it is composed.
+Acting as a barrier against many harmful bacteria, a healthy and diverse microbiota plays a crucial role in prevention of life-threatening infections.
+It also contributes to the digestion of certain foods, the regulation of host metabolism, and increasingly appears as a precious ally to ensure optimal activity of the immune system.

 Antibiotics and other drugs impacting the microbiota

 When we take antibiotics orally, part of the dose is not absorbed and reaches the gastro-intestinal tract; similarly, a part of the antibiotic dose taken by injection is recycled through the liver, and excreted into the intestine with the bile.
 When those antibiotic residues reach the colon, they provoke a serious disruption of the intestinal microbiota: several bacterial populations are decimated whereas others (sometimes pathogenic and resistant to antibiotics) proliferate; this state is called dysbiosis.
 The intestinal microbiota balance is hence disturbed and may take weeks to months to fully recover, i.e. return to its original equilibrium.
 Other drugs are also known to disrupt the microbiota such as some anti-cancer chemotherapies.

 Similarly to a damaged organ, a disrupted microbiota can no longer fulfil its physiological functions, leading to many adverse consequences including: